ryanguill/fp-cfc/readme.md

 `box server start acf2016` which runs on  `http://localhost:8094`

-To stop, use `box server stop [name]` wich whichever name you used, and you can use `box server list` to see all servers you have.
+To stop, use `box server stop [name]` with whichever name you used, and you can use `box server list` to see all servers you have.

 ## Contributions